Google’s Chicago HQ Fetches $257M

 Chicago—The 10-story office building at 1000 W. Fulton Market in Chicago’s West Loop—which serves as Google’s Midwest headquarters—has sold for $257 million after spending only a few months on the market.

-American Realty Advisors of Glendale, Calif., has acquired the 531,000-square-foot 1KFulton building from Sterling Bay, who purchased the asset back in November 2012 for $12 million.
+American Realty Advisors of Glendale, Calif., has acquired the 531,000-square-foot 1KFulton building from Sterling Bay, which purchased the asset back in November 2012 for $12 million.
 The developer then went ahead and converted the former Fulton Cold Storage building into state-of-the-art offices.

 The former industrial warehouse at 1000 W. Fulton was originally constructed back in 1923 in an area which used to house meatpackers and food wholesalers.
 A lot has changed over the course of the last 90 years, and the Fulton Market district is now a hotspot for tech companies looking for office space in the crowded city.
 The district is also a favorite of Sterling Bay, which acquired and redeveloped 111 N. Canal and 400 S. Jefferson in 2012 and bought Oprah Winfrey’s Harpo Studios in 2014—a location which will soon house McDonald’s new headquarters.
 Sterling has also recently signed a long-term lease with jobs and recruiting marketplace Glassdoor, which will move to 1330 W. Fulton St. next year.